I owe my dad an apology.

 In fact, here is a Venn diagram showing our overlapping music tastes.
 For clarity’s sake, I am the “Old Guy”.

 Growing up, one of my best friend’s father would make us listen to klezmer tapes when he drove us to various functions and activities.
-You don’t know “cool” until you roll up in a beat up red Beetle with the klezmer rocking out.
-His dad wasn’t Jewish, he enjoyed the melody.
+You don’t know “cool” until you roll up in a beat-up red Beetle with the klezmer rocking out.
+His dad wasn’t Jewish, he simply enjoyed the melody.

 Now back to that apology…